Updated November 20th, 2022 by Travel the Greek Way

 Varoulko

-Varoulko is a Michelin Star restaurant, at a fantastic spot in Mikrolimano Marina.
+Varoulko is one of the best waterfront Restaurants in Athens, a Michelin Star restaurant, at a fantastic spot in Mikrolimano Marina.

 Specialties: All kinds of fish and seafood you can think of.
 Fish spaghetti with minced shrimp and baked tomatoes and fish with cream beetroot, colored beets, broccoli, and bearnaise sauce.
 I love their shrimp risotto with raisins, pine nuts & tomatoes.